In the Air Tonight: Legacy

 The song appeared as part of the soundtrack for the 1983 movie Risky Business and plays when the characters played by Tom Cruise and Rebecca De Mornay have sex on a subway train.

-In 1984, the song was memorably used in a scene from the first episode of the television series Miami Vice, which film and television critic Matt Zoller Seitz cited as why the song has been stamped as "Property of Michael Mann" (the series' executive producer) for years, rarely being used in other screen works due to its indelible use in the series, akin to Martin Scorsese's signature use of songs by the Rolling Stones for his films.
-"In the Air Tonight" received a new wave of attention thanks to its use in the series, enough for it to rise in sales outside the Billboard Hot 100 at number 102.
+In 1984, the song was used in a scene from the first episode of the television series Miami Vice, which film and television critic Matt Zoller Seitz cited as why the song has been stamped as "Property of Michael Mann" (the series' executive producer) for years, rarely being used in other screen works due to its indelible use in the series.
+"In the Air Tonight" received a new wave of attention thanks to its use in the series, enough for it to rise in sales outside the Billboard Hot 100 at No. 102.

+The song played in the Pilot Episode of the 2013 TV Series The Americans.
+It is a direct homage to the iconic pilot episode of Miami Vice, where night driving, long wordless scenes, and glances by the main characters as they head into the night to finish up a covert operation.

 The song was remixed in 1988 by Ben Liebrand for his weekly appearance in the Curry & Van Inkel radio show on Dutch radio.
 The mix was completed and then taken by Liebrand to be part of a mix showcase at the DMC Mixing Championship Finals in London, attended by 3500 worldwide deejays.
-The mix was picked up by Virgin Records for an official release, which hit Number 4 in the UK charts.
+The mix was picked up by Virgin Records for an official release, which reached No. 4 on the UK chart.

-David Wise, composer for the 1995 video game Donkey Kong Country 2, has said that the track "Bayou Boogie" was inspired by "In the Air Tonight", adding that he was "trying to get the SNES to sound like the Roland CR78" Collins used on the track.
+In 2006, the song appeared in the PSP and PS2 video game Grand Theft Auto: Vice City Stories, during the Collin's concert in the Hyman Memorial Stadium, during the mission with the song name.